lcnetdev/scriptshifter/doc/rest_api.md

 string; and `warnings` containing a list of warnings.
 Characters not found in the mapping are copied verbatim in the transliterated string (see "Configuration files" section for more information).

+## `POST /feedback`

+Send a feedback form about a transliteration result.

+### POST body

+MIME type: `application/json`

+Content: JSON object with the following keys:

+    `lang`: language of the transliteration.
+Mandatory.
+    `src`: source text.
+Mandatory.
+    `t_dir`: transliteration direction.
+If omitted, it defaults to `s2r`.
+    `result`: result of the transliteration.
+Mandatory.
+    `expected`: expected result.
+Mandatory.
+    `options`: options passed to the request, if any.
+    `notes`: optional user notes.
+    `contact`: contact email for feedback.
+Optional.